The Beman Project: Analysis

 Limited production adoption: Organizations hesitate to depend on libraries with planned obsolescence

-Reduced feedback quality: Without broad production use, “user feedback” remains narrower than it might be
+Reduced feedback quality: Without broad production use, user feedback remains narrow

-No accumulation: Unlike Boost, where 160+ libraries create network effects, Beman libraries are isolated implementations
+No accumulation: Unlike Boost’s 160+ libraries creating network effects, Beman libraries are isolated implementations

 Great Founder Theory Analysis